leebake/Booking/README.md

 ### Running the frontend
 Go to `src/main/frontend` and run `npm start`.
 (Run `npm install` before that if it's the first time)

-Now we should work with `localhost:9090` (this is where we'll see our live changes reflected) instead of `localhost:8080`.

 ### Hot reloading
 In the **backend** we make use of Spring DevTools to enable hot reloading,